Ko-Mila/Demo3/README.md

-This is the project for git course on wexler.io
+This is the demo project for git course on wexler.io

 # Demo3
 x = 64 < 83